What is AS/A Level English Literature?

 Essential: You will need to buy you own texts.
-This means you can annotate your text and make it your own – a big advantage when revising, even if you are not allowed to take the text into the exam.
-Books cost between £1.50 and £7.00 each.
-You will need to buy four texts in the first year at a total cost of around £25.
+This means you can annotate your text and make it your own – a big advantage when revising.
+Books cost between £1.99 and £7.00 each.
+You will need to buy four texts in the first year at a total cost of around £20.

 Optional: A number of trips run during the year, and we ask you to pay for your ticket and for travel.
 Theatre trips cost approximately £20.